cancrizans/dendritic-calculus/index.md

 \end{cases}
 $$

-Another example speaks for a thousand definitions.
+Bla bla bla, let's see an example.
 Consider the register in state:

 $$
     \xi = 3 \big[[1]+1\big] + 5 \big[[1]\big] + 7[2] + 3[1] + 8